Stratifying modular representations of finite groups: Strategy

 A \emph{thick subcategory} of a triangulated category is a full triangulated subcategory that is closed under direct summands.
 A \emph{localising subcategory} of a triangulated category is a full triangulated subcategory that is closed under direct sums.
 By an Eilenberg swindle, localising subcategories are also closed under direct summands, and hence thick.

 Recall that, given $kG$-modules $M$ and $N$, one considers $M\otimes_{k}N$ as a $kG$-module with the diagonal $G$-action.
-This tensor product on $\Mod(kG)$ passes down to a tensor product on $\StMod(kG)$.
+The $kG$-modules $M\otimes_{k}N$ and $N\otimes_{k}M$ are isomorphic, and $P\otimes_{k}N$ is projective for any projective $kG$-module $P$.
+Thus the tensor product on $\Mod(kG)$ passes down to a tensor product on $\StMod(kG)$.
 In either context, we say that a thick, or localising, subcategory $\sfC$ is \emph{tensor ideal} if it satisfies the following condition. \begin{itemize} \item If $M$ is in $\sfC$ and $S$ is a simple $kG$-module then $M \otimes_k S$ is in $\sfC$. \end{itemize} This condition is vacuous if $G$ is a finite $p$-group since the only simple module is $k$ with trivial $G$-action.
 Furthermore, every $kG$-module has a finite filtration whose subquotients are direct sums of simple modules (induced by the radical filtration of $kG$), so the condition above is equivalent to: \begin{itemize} \item If $M$ is in $\sfC$ and $N$ is any $kG$-module then $M\otimes_k N$ is in $\sfC$. \end{itemize}

 \begin{proposition} Every non-zero tensor ideal localising subcategory of $\Mod(kG)$ contains the localising subcategory of projective modules.

 The canonical functor from $\Mod(kG)$ to $\StMod(kG)$ induces a one to one correspondence between non-zero tensor ideal localising subcategories of $\Mod(kG)$ and tensor ideal localising subcategories of $\StMod(kG)$. \end{proposition}